-The extenuating circumstance applies to a single occurrence of substituting an alternative IVIG product.
-As soon as possible after becoming aware of the IVIG product shortage and its applicability to the specific patient's treatment, the provider contacts the health plan to work out an approved process for further treatments.
+The extenuating circumstance applies to a single occurrence of substituting an alternative Physician Administered Drug or 'dosage vial' product, that is a covered benefit for the patient's plan.
+As soon as possible after becoming aware of the product shortage and its applicability to the specific patient's treatment, the provider contacts the health plan to work out an approved process for further treatments.